-Our office will send a copy of your report to your surgeon and your surgeon's staff.
+Dr. Harte will send a copy of your report to you and your surgeon.
 Your surgeon will also know when you have scheduled the evaluation, if you kept the appointment, and when the report is completed.
 Your insurance company will also receive a copy of the evaluation if this is required for authorization for surgery.
 You will also receive a copy of this evaluation during your follow-up appointment at our office.

 How much Does the Evaluation Cost?